Cinta Fitri: Season 6, Ramadhan 2

 After Mischa's accidental stabbing, Fitri takes her to the hospital in an ambulance and waits for her, because she is in critical condition.
 Meanwhile, Farrel runs after Handoko but he manages to escape.
 When Oma and Lia return home, they are unaware that Handoko is already there, determined to finish them all, and has taken Rafa hostage.
 Lia, Oma and Bulik confront him, and Lia informs Farrel of this situation.
 Police surround Handoko, who flees while Farrel chases him.
 Finally, just before dying, Handoko admits to all that he has done.
 Meanwhile, Mischa's condition improves, but instead of being thankful upon regaining consciousness, she renews animosity by trying to take Farrel away from his home and family.
 Lia becomes ill from stress, and her condition worsens amid the chaos.
 As Mischa succeeds in overpowering Farrel, Lia dies, and the entire scene disintegrates.
 Maya promises to marry Hartawan after getting a divorce, but her feelings for Bram return.
 Amid severe illness, Kayla begins to feel useless, while Aldo is unable to help Farrel and Fitri because his daughter Aliza is critical; he can only help her if he divorces Mozza and marries Angel.

+Apparently, Lia still alive, this secret is only known by Fitri and Oma so that Farrel and Fitri can reunite.
+But Mischa made it seem as if Fitri had confined Mrs. Lia in the hospital.
+Farrel was disappointed with Fitri but Farrel still did not believe with Mischa's fake drama.